 Playport in the North Terminal

-- The Freedom Centers in the McNamara Terminal and North Terminal are open with limited hours.
-Snacks and supplies are being provided at the entrances.
-The lounge areas are closed.
+The Freedom Centers in the McNamara Terminal and North Terminal are open with limited hours.
+Light refreshments are being provided.

 COVID-19 Frequently Asked Questions